 Can you wash something that is dry clean only?

 The truth is that most 'dry clean' only items can be washed at home with little time and effort.
-Cottons, linens, and durable polyesters can be washed in the washing machine on a normal cycle with an everyday detergent at a low temperature.
+Cotton, linens, and durable polyesters can be washed in the washing machine on a normal cycle with an everyday detergent at a low temperature.
 You can also turn the garment inside out and use a mesh laundry bag to minimise any potential damage.
 Most wool and silk garments can be washed at home with a delicate product and the correct technique.

 Alternatives to dry cleaning